kreuzwerker/blog-testing-with-cdk/README.md

-# Infrastructure Testing with CDK
+# Infrastructure Tests with CDK

-Project that contains samples used in blog post.
+This repo contains the samples used in the [Infrastructure Tests with CDK](https://kreuzwerker.de/post/infrastructure-tests-with-cdk) blog posts.

-Projet was initially created via `cdk init` and npm replaced with yarn.
+This project was initially created via `cdk init` and npm replaced with yarn.

 ## Useful commands